 Terminology Definition Chief Risk Officer A senior official who is the head of the risk management unit.
 Impact The magnitude of the impact on the municipality should the risk materialise.
-Inherent risk The risks to Cape Agulhas Municipality in the absence of any actions management might take to alter either the risk's impact or likelihood.
+Inherent risk The risks to Cape Agulhas Municipality in the absence of any actions management might take to alter either the risk's impact or ikelihood.
 In other words, the likelihood and impact of the risk if the current controls that are in place are not considered.
 Internal Audit An independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
-It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
-King I, II, III, IV The King Code of Corporate Governance of South Africa 2009 Residual risk · Risk The effect of uncertainty regarding an event, its impact and its likelihood on the objectives of the Municipality.
+It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the deffectiveness of risk management, control and governance processes.
+King I, II, III, IV The King Code of Corporate Governance of South Africa 2009 Residual risk The remaining risk exposure after the controls/treatments have been taken into consideration.
+(The remaining risk after management has put in place measures to control the inherent risk).
+Risk The effect of uncertainty regarding an event, its impact and its likelihood on the objectives of the Municipality.
 An unwanted outcome, actual or potential, to the Institution's service delivery and other performance objectives, caused by the presence of risk factor(s).
 Some risk factor(s) also present upside potential, which management must be aware of and be prepared to exploit.
 This definition of risk also encompasses such opportunities.
 Risk appetite The amount of residual risk that the Institution is willing to accept.
 Risk assessment The overall process of identifying, analysing and evaluating risks.
 Risk champion A person who by virtue of his/her expertise or authority champions a particular aspect of the risk management process, but who is not the risk owner.
 Risk management A systematic and formalised process to identify, assess, manage and monitor risks.
 Fraud and Risk Management Committee A committee appointed by the Accounting Officer / Authority to review the Institution's system of risk management.

 Risk management unit A business unit responsible for coordinating and supporting the overall Institutional risk management process, but which does not assume the responsibilities for management for identifying, assessing and managing risks.
 Risk owner The individual who is ultimately accountable for ensuring the risk is managed appropriately.
-(Director)

-Risk policy Serves as a foundation for the Municipality's ERM activities, as it encapsulates the municipality's philosophy and approach to risk management.
-Risk ratings The analysis of risks identified in terms of impact and likelihood to obtain an inherent risk rating.
-The final rating assessment relates to control confidence and offset against the inherent risk assessment leaves the residual risk assessment exposure rating.
+(Director) Risk policy Serves as a foundation for the Municipality's ERM activities, as it encapsulates the municipality's philosophy and approach to risk management.
+Risk ratings e analysis of risks identified in terms of impact and likelihood to otain an inherent risk rating.
+The final rating assessment relates to ontrol confidence and offset against the inherent risk assessment aves the residual risk assessment exposure rating.
 Risk strategy The approach adopted for associating and managing risks based on the municipality's objectives, strategies and programmes.
 Risk tolerance The amount of risk the Institution is capable of bearing (as opposed to the amount of risk it is willing to bear).